MPrangley3D/ArrayIndexPairTest/README.md

 Those pairs were then further refuned as follows:  0 <= P < Q < N

-Where P was the first elenet, Q was the 2nd element, and N was the length of the array
+Where P was the first element, Q was the 2nd element, and N was the length of the array

 So, from the example, the "valid pairs" would be: (0,2) (1,5)